Bidirectional Austrian-Czech Interconnection (BACI)

 The Connecting Europe Facility (CEF) is one of the most important programs included in the EU financial framework for the years 2014-2020.
 The program consists of providing EU financial assistance to support Projects of Common Interest in transport, energy and telecommunications infrastructure, using the synergy potential between these sectors.
 For additional information on the program, follow this link.

-Currently, the pre-application procedure accordingly to the Regulation (EU) 347/2013 at the Ministry of Industry and Trade was completed.
+Currently, the pre-application procedure accordingly to the EU Regulation No. 347/2013 at the Ministry of Industry and Trade was completed.

 Additional information on the project, including the implementation plan, can be found on the PCI interactive map here.